Imdavyking/econova_wallet/README.md

 - 💸 **Token Transfers & Swaps**
   Send, receive, and swap SPL tokens like **SOL, USDC, BONK, JUP**—via UI or chat-style commands.

+- 🐶 **BONK Support on Solana**
+  Store, send, and swap **BONK** (on Solana mainnet) directly from your wallet.
+Use natural language or tap-based UI to:

+  - ✅ Check BONK balances

+  - ✅ Send BONK to `.sol` usernames

+  - ✅ Swap BONK ↔ USDC or SOL using Raydium

+  > _“Swap 10,000 BONK to USDC”_ > _“Send 5,000 BONK to foundation.sol”_

 - 📈 **Portfolio Overview**
   Track your total crypto holdings across Solana and 30+ other networks.